 Since the 2000s there has been strong competition among Asian countries to explore space and the Moon.
-Japan launched a lunar orbiter in 2007, while India dispatched a lunar orbiter in 2008 and China became the third country in the world after the US and former Soviet Union to land a probe, Chang'e 3, on the Moon.
+China and Japan launched a lunar orbiter in 2007, while India dispatched a lunar orbiter in 2008 and China became the third country in the world after the US and former Soviet Union to land a probe, Chang'e 3, on the Moon.

 Advanced aerospace countries, including these emerging countries in Asia, are now carrying out the exploration of planets and asteroids in the solar system, including Mars and Jupiter.
-The purpose of such exploration is to gain the edge in space development and strengthen national competitiveness.
+The purpose of such exploration is to gain the edge in space development and enhance national competitiveness.

 Korea has also implemented an ambitious national program of lunar exploration.
 The lunar mission would enhance the capacity to advance Korea's space technology to the next level and increase both the national brand value and national pride.